WKosikowski/logic-expression-parser/README.md

 - Implement complement-law and De Morgan transformations in `LogicSimplifier`.
 - Improve token regex if you need to support additional characters or operators.
-- Add more documentation examples and exportable diagrams (SVG/PNG) for the README.

----

-If you want, I can (pick one):

-- run the test suite now, or
-- open a PR with this README update.

-Tell me which and I'll proceed.
-# Logic Expression Parser

-A Swift package for parsing, manipulating, and analyzing logical expressions.
-This tool provides functionality for both generating truth tables from logical expressions and creating minimal logical formulas from truth tables.

-## Features

-- Parse logical expressions with support for:
-  - AND (`*`), OR (`+`), NOT (`~`) operators
-  - Parentheses for grouping
-  - Variable names
-  - Multiple outputs
-- Generate truth tables from logical expressions
-- Create minimal logical formulas from truth tables
-- Simplify logical expressions using:
-  - Idempotent Law (A + A = A)
-  - Absorption Law (A + AB = A)
-  - Complement Law (A + ~A = 1)
-  - De Morgan's Laws (~(A + B) = ~A * ~B)

-## Command Line Tool Usage

-The package provides a command-line tool `lparser` with two main commands:

-### 1. Generate Truth Table (`table`)

-Convert a logical expression to a truth table: